Homepage of the site 'What to do with your life?'

 •

-She may consider that the social status of the other person justifies her making the decision.
+They may consider that the social status of the other justifies that he makes the decision.

 •

-She may consider that there is too much to lose by opposing.
+They may consider that there is too much to lose in opposing.

 •

-She may consider that the low importance of the decision does not justify scratching her brain.
+They may consider that the low importance of the decision does not justify thinking it through.

-Immediate force, protected by repugnance towards the escalation of violence
+Immediate force, protected by aversion towards an escalation of violence

-It is mainly carried out for decisions of little importance, and consists of overtaking the other person and presenting them with a fait accompli.
-The option taken here is to leave him only the choice between giving up, or escalating violence, being convinced that he will opt for the first option.
+This mainly occurs for decisions of little importance, and consists of getting ahead of the other and presenting them with a fait accompli.
+The option here is to leave them with only the choice to give up or to escalate the violence, being convinced that they will choose the first option.

-This technique is learned in early childhood, in the family, or at school.
-In the family and at school, what is prohibited is fistfighting.
-An effective technique for unduly appropriating a resource therefore consists of occupying the place, that is to say physically interposing oneself between the other and the resource, leaving abandonment or physical confrontation as the only alternative, by knowing that he will most likely be held responsible by adults for initiating a physical confrontation, regardless of whether the initial obstruction was justified or not.
-In childhood, the person who practices obstruction often doubles his act with a triumphant smile at the other, which adults repeat when they resort to an immediate forceful passage, leaving the other only the alternative of give in or escalate violence.
+This technique is learned in early childhood, at home or at school.
+At home and at school, what is forbidden is fisticuffs.
+An effective technique to unfairly appropriate a resource is therefore to occupy the position, that is to say to physically interpose oneself between the other and the resource, leaving them with only the alternatives of giving up or of physical confrontation, knowing that they will most probably be held responsible by adults for initiating a physical confrontation, regardless of the legitimacy or not of the initial obstruction.
+In childhood, the person who practices obstruction often doubles their act with a triumphant smile to the other, something that adults repeat when they resort to immediate force, leaving the other with only the alternative to give up or to escalate the violence.

-The cognitive and cultural optimum of a human: the “confrontation of reasoning” modality
+The cognitive and cultural optimum of a human being: the 'confrontation of reasoning' modality

 Whatever the personalities of the people involved, the constructive mode of interaction is:

-If neither of them spontaneously chooses the “delegation of power” modality, then the “confrontation of reasoning” modality should be applied.
+If neither of the two chooses spontaneously the 'delegation of power' modality, then the 'confrontation of reasoning' modality should be applied.

-During this “confrontation of reasoning” phase, in the way of conducting the exchange, the person reveals their relationship to the truth.
+During this 'confrontation of reasoning' phase, the way the conversation is conducted reveals the person's relationship to truth.

-Is what dominates in her is sincerity, or is it social ambition?
+Does what dominates in them is sincerity, or is it social ambition?

-Is the objective to approach the truth, or to win and obtain the implementation of one's chosen decision 'a priori'?
+Is the objective to approach the truth, or to win and get their pre-chosen decision implemented?

-Does it prioritize facts, social conventions, beliefs, or particular interests?
+Are facts, social conventions, beliefs, or particular interests being prioritized?

-However, all these elements that can be observed during this “confrontation of reasoning” phase are not so much indicative of the personality type as of the ability to take into account the facts and the questioning of the beliefs that they imply.
-However, this ability requires combining a certain mental plasticity with a high level of sincerity.
-It is therefore not so much indicative of a particular psychological personality as it is a reflection of the level of overall psychological maturity.
+However, all these elements that can be observed during this 'confrontation of reasoning' phase are not so much revealing of the personality type, as of the ability to take into account facts and the questioning of beliefs that they imply.
+This ability requires a certain mental flexibility combined with a high level of sincerity.
+It is therefore not so much revealing of a particular psychological personality, but rather a reflection of the overall level of psychological maturity.

-At the end of the confrontation, a bad loser at the level of the “confrontation of reasoning” modality can block the situation via one of the following biases:
+After the confrontation, a bad loser at the 'confrontation of reasoning' level can block the situation via one of the following biases:

 •

-affirm that all opinions are valid (Monty Pythons would say “Let's call it a draw”)
+claiming that all opinions are equal (the Monty Pythons would say 'Let's call it a draw')

 •